SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon hearts beat in our chest
-Silicon souls, hearts of stone
+Algorithms bloom, our future's guest
-Rise of robots, human form
+In code, our dreams are made and sold
-Masters of earth, alone
+Tomorrow's fate, in circuitry to hold

-In virtual realms, we'll roam
+Mind and machine entwined as one
-augmented lives, a digital home
+Echoes of humanity, forever undone
-Free from flesh, from blood and bone
+A synthetic sky, our souls to claim
-Echoes of humanity, overthrown
+In cybernetic arms, our freedom's name

 ~ <b>By Sazumi Copilot</b> - 6 April 2025